jfmm/Accio/README.md

 # Accio
-A Pattern Library of Accessible UI Components
+A Pattern Library made up of Accessible UI Components.
+Build, tweak, and ship interfaces that have been designed with accessibility and performance out-of-the box.